• A minimum of a bachelor's degree (BA/BS) or the equivalent from an accredited institution is required.

 |internet based TOEFL iBT||80|

-• The Graduate Division will evaluate all transcripts from institutions outside the US to verify degree equivalency.
+• The Graduate Division will evaluate all transcripts from institutions outside of the US to verify degree equivalency.

 • International students who are accepted for admission must provide evidence of sufficient financial resources to support their study at UCSF.